aerospike-examples/aerospike-timeseries-demo/README.md

 ****************************************
 ```

-Top Performing Stocks in the period based on stock ticker and period requested
+Top Performing Stocks in the period based on stock ticker and period requested.
+If there are less than 5 stocks that are being analysed then only the best and worst performing stocks are displayed.
 ```bash
 *********** Top Performing Stocks ***************
 To get the following report in AQL, run - select * from test.overallsummary where pk= 1467781064761